dispatchrun/dispatch-proto/README.md

 [`dispatch.sdk.v1.FunctionService/Run`][rpc-function]
 method on a [connectrpc][connectrpc] or [gRPC][grpc] endpoint.

-The scheduler will make the function calls that were submitted via the Dispatch API.
+The scheduler will make the function calls that were submitted via the API.

 ### Verification of Function Calls